Ryan Tannehill Player Prop Bets for NFL Week 17 | Tennessee vs. Miami 1/2/2022

 Matchup vs. Miami

-- The 258.0 passing yards the Dolphins yield per game makes them the NFL's 22nd-ranked pass defense this season.
+- The Dolphins are allowing 258.0 passing yards per game this season, the NFL's 22nd-ranked pass defense.

-- The Dolphins have given up 20 touchdowns through the air (1.3 per game).
-They are sixth in the NFL in that category.
+- The Dolphins' defense is sixth in the league, allowing 1.3 passing touchdowns per game.

 Recent Performances

-- In last week's outing against the 49ers, Tannehill racked up 209 yards while completing 75.9% of his passes, while throwing one touchdown.

-- Tannehill tacked on three carries for 22 yards, averaging 7.3 yards per carry in the running game.
+- Tannehill added three carries for 22 yards, averaging 7.3 yards per carry in the running game.

-- Tannehill has racked up 553 passing yards (184.3 per game) and has a 70.7% completion percentage (65-for-92) over his last three appearances, tossing one touchdown and one interception.

-- He has tacked on 69 rushing yards on 12 carries (plus two touchdowns), averaging 23.0 yards per game.
+- He's tacked on 69 rushing yards on 12 carries and two rushing touchdowns, averaging 23.0 yards per game.

 Tannehill's Tennessee Teammates